CanadianRunner/AnimalShelterAPI.Solution/README.md

 10) To view Swagger Documentation please enter `http://localhost:5000/index.html` into your browser of choice.
 Swagger provides examples of the API and the ability to execute GET, POST, GET, PUT, and DELETE commands.

-## For a visual representation of setup and a successfully built application, please consult the attached Gif.
+## For visual representation of a successfully built application, please consult the attached Gif.
 ![Settings](img/SwaggerExample.gif)